What Is Azure DevOps: Everything You Need to Know

 Azure Test Plans

-Azure Test Plans provides additional testing tools to ensure quality in your code.
+Azure Test Plans provides additional testing tools to ensure the quality of your code.
 There are four primary test objectives Test Plans is designed to measure:

-- Manual and exploratory testing: Manually testing code for various reasons, including stakeholder feedback and exploratory discovery.
+- Manual and exploratory testing: Manually testing code for reasons such as stakeholder feedback and exploratory discovery.

 - Automated testing: Utilizing Azure Pipeline’s testing capabilities, as mentioned previously.